tempevictor/ML_for_DNA_storage/readme.md

 ```

 To try directly to use the basecaller on doc servers
-The basecalled result will appear in /vol/bitbucket/vt520/demo/results
+The basecalled results will appear in /vol/bitbucket/vt520/demo/results
 ```angular2
 ssh gpucluster.doc.ic.ac.uk
 cd /vol/bitbucket/vt520/demo/